Reaction wheel: Failures and mission impact

-Swift Observatory

-On the evening of Tuesday, January 18, 2022, a possible failure of one of Swift Observatory's reaction wheels caused the mission control team to power off the suspected wheel, putting the observatory in safe mode as a precaution.
-This is the first time a reaction wheel has experienced a failure in Swift's 17 years of operations.
+On the evening of Tuesday, January 18, 2022, a possible failure of one of the Swift Observatory's reaction wheels caused the mission control team to power off the suspected wheel, putting the observatory in safe mode as a precaution.
+This was the first time a reaction wheel failed on Swift in 17 years.
+Swift resumed science operations on February 17, 2022.